rnc/jbs-demo/jenkins/README.md

 ## Install/Configure Jenkins

 Assuming as per other demo installations this will be installed upon OpenShift, it is possible to switch to the 'Developer' mode, click Add, browse and locate Jenkins with persistent storage.
-It is recommended change the PVC to have 2.5GB and the Jenkins memory limit to 2GB.
+It is recommended to change the PVC to have 2.5GB and the Jenkins memory limit to 2GB.

 ### Jenkins Tools/Plugins